Get Help Today(877) 648-4288

 Reach out to a dedicated treatment provider and learn how you can create the life you want.

 Being involved in school and having good parent support can protect a child’s mental health, but if the parent is an alcoholic and has a close relationship with their child, that makes the child more likely to imitate the parent’s drinking behaviors.
-People with avoidance coping styles are more likely to develop an AUD if they use alcohol to reduce stress and anxiety.
+People with avoidance coping styles are also more likely to develop an AUD if they use alcohol to reduce stress and anxiety.

 Education is a lifestyle factor that predicts alcohol abuse.
 In one poll, 45% of people with a college degree reported they had a drink in the past 24 hours, compared to people without any college education at 28%.
-Income also has a role, with 47% of people earning an annual $75,000 or more drinking within the past 24 hours.
+Income also can play a role, with 47% of people earning an annual $75,000 or more drinking within the past 24 hours.
 For people who earned $30,000 or less, only 18% of them had a drink.
 This is most likely because people with more disposable income can afford to take part in activities such as restaurants, vacations, and socializing with coworkers where alcohol is often served.

-Genetics of Alcoholism
+Genetics Of Alcoholism

 Alcohol dependence is a genetic disease, with a wide variety of genes affecting whether or not a person develops an AUD.
 The two enzymes that are responsible for alcohol metabolism are encoded by different genes, and which enzymes a person carries influences their risk for developing alcoholism.
 These two enzymes are alcohol dehydrogenase (ADH) and aldehyde dehydrogenase (ALDH).
 ADH metabolizes alcohol to acetaldehyde, which is a highly toxic substance and well-known carcinogen.
 Second, acetaldehyde is further metabolized into another, less active byproduct, which is known as acetate.
 Acetate is then broken down into water and carbon dioxide where it is eliminated from the body.
 Alcohol metabolism is controlled by a number of genetic factors, such as variations in the enzymes that break down alcohol; and environmental factors, such as the amount of alcohol an individual consumes and their overall nutrition.